yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ![This solution diagram includes a virtual network containing SQL MI in an isolated subnet, along with a JumpBox VM and Database Migration Service in a management subnet.
 The MI Subnet displays both the primary managed instance, along with a read-only replica, which is accessed by reports from the web app.
 The web app connects to SQL MI via a subnet gateway and point-to-site VPN.
 The web app is published to App Services using Visual Studio 2019.
 Online data migration is conducted from the on-premises SQL Server to SQL MI using the Azure Database Migration Service, which reads backup files from an SMB network share.](./media/preferred-solution-architecture.png "Preferred Solution diagram")

 The solution begins with using the Microsoft Data Migration Assistant (DMA) to perform assessments of feature parity and compatibility of the on-premises SQL Server 2008 R2 database.
-Assessments are performed against both Azure SQL Database (Azure SQL DB) and Azure SQL Database Managed Instance (SQL MI).
+Assessments are performed against both Azure SQL Database (Azure SQL DB) and Azure SQL Managed Instance (SQL MI).
 The goal is to migrate the `TailspinToys` database into an Azure PaaS offering with minimal or no changes.
 After completing the assessments and reviewing the findings, the SQL Server 2008 R2 database is migrated into SQL MI using the Azure Database Migration Service's online data migration option.
 Online data migration allows the database to be migrated with little to no downtime by using a backup and transaction logs stored in an SMB network share.

 The web app is deployed to an Azure App Service Web App using Visual Studio 2019.
 Once the database has been migrated and cutover, the `TailspinToysWeb` application is configured to talk to the SQL MI VNet through a virtual network gateway using point-to-site VPN, and its connection strings are updated to point to the new SQL MI database.